PAKISTAN – KHYBER PAKHTUNKHWA (Peshawar)

 Sadik forgot his phone charger at the hotel and this put us into a terrible place in Peshawar with endless small streets.
 Getting to the bazaar and away from it was a total gridlock of traffic, mostly with tuk-tuks and I finally gave up going to Sethi House Museum.

 Mahabat Khan Mosque.
 Sadik was able to park and I walked through a gold souk to see the mosque.
 In the marble courtyard outside, a big crowd was starting prayers.
 The outside is a wonderful white marble with 2 minarets and tiny towers gracing the roofline.
-Inside it was.
-A marvel of Islamic design with all the walls, ceiling, and domes painted in elaborate florals, unfortunately, much of it crumbling on the lower walls.
+Inside it was a marvel of Islamic design with all the walls, ceiling, and domes painted in elaborate florals, unfortunately, much of it crumbling on the lower walls.

 Bala Hisar Fort.
 This massive double-walled fort in the middle of Peshawar has large round guard towers and massive round cannon decks.